 Library Book– Your child will select a library book of their choice each week.
 This is for you to read to your child and your child is not expected to read this book.

-Reading Record– Your child will have an orange reading record book.
+Reading Record– Your child will have a reading record book.
 You need to sign and make a comment in this book about how your child is reading.
 If the book is not signed we will not change your child’s books.

 Useful Phonics Websites to Support Reading